Directormichaels/Track-Carousel/README.md

 with
 ```
 display:none
-//hidden by default and visible on click
+//hidden by default but visible on click
 ```

 - `Cybersecurity`